-13.5.3 Adding Smart Keywords to Your Online Searches
+13.6.3 Adding Smart Keywords to Your Online Searches

 Searching the Internet is one of the main tasks a browser can perform for you.
-Firefox lets you define your own smart keywords: abbreviations to use as a "command" for searching the Web.
-For example, if you use Wikipedia often, use a smart keyword to simplify this task:
+Firefox lets you define your own smart keywords: abbreviations to use as a URL shortcut for searching a particular Web site.
+For example, if you often search within Wikipedia, assign a smart keyword to this search in order to simplify this task:

-- 1 Go to http://en.wikipedia.org. - 2 After Firefox displays the Web page, see the search text field.
-Right-click it then choose Add a Keyword for this Search from the menu that opens. - 3 The Add Bookmark dialog appears.
-In Name, name this Web page, for example, Wikipedia (en). - 4 For Keyword, enter your abbreviation of this Web page, for example, wiki. - 5 With Create in, choose the location of the entry in your bookmarks section.
-You can put it into any folder. - 6 Finalize with Add.
+- 1 Go to http://en.wikipedia.org. - 2 After Firefox displays the Web page, right-click on the search field within the Wikipedia Web page and choose Add a Keyword for this Search from the menu that opens. - 3 The Add Bookmark dialog appears.
+In Name, enter a name for this smart keyword, for example, Wikipedia (en). - 4 Enter your Keyword for this search, for example ws.

+- 5 With Create in, choose the location within your bookmarks where to save this smart keyword. - 6 Finalize with Add.

 You have successfully generated a new keyword.
-Whenever you need to look into Wikipedia, you do not have to use the entire URL.
-Just type wiki Linux to view an entry about Linux.
+Whenever you want to search in Wikipedia, you can now type ws SEARCHTERM into the navigation bar.

-13.6 Printing from Firefox
+13.7 Printing from Firefox